18F/testing-cookbook/browser/automation.md

+---
+layout: default
+permalink: /browser/automation/
+---
 # Automated Browser Testing
 This is an overview of a selection of automated testing tools for frontend [integration tests].
-See the [README](README.md) for background.
+See the [README](..) for background.

 ## Selenium
 [Selenium] is a suite of tools for launching, controlling browsers and testing a variety of browsers.
 The tools are: